Non-Small Cell Lung Cancer

 Call your doctor promptly if you have any symptoms of lung cancer, especially if you smoke or have had a job with high exposure to asbestos.

 The outlook depends on the type of lung cancer, its stage, and the overall health of the patient.
 In general, the prognosis is poor, especially if the cancer has spread beyond the chest.
-Over all, only about 14% of lung cancer patients survive five years or longer.

 National Cancer Institute (NCI)